FAForever/server/README.md

     $ pipenv run vulture

+It tends to produce a lot of false positives, but it can provide a good place to start.

 ## Building with Docker

 The recommended way to deploy the server is with [faf-stack](https://github.com/FAForever/faf-stack).
 However, you can also build the docker image manually.

 Follow the steps to get [faf-db](https://github.com/FAForever/db) setup, the following assumes the db container is called `faf-db` and the database is called `faf` and the root password is `banana`.

 Then use Docker to build and run the server as follows